clulab/odin-examples/README.md

 # Example Domains for `odin`

-This project provides an introduction of how to use `odin` with several simple domains.
+This project provides an introduction on how to use `odin` with several simple domains.
 Please see the [Odin Wiki](https://github.com/clulab/processors/wiki/ODIN-(Open-Domain-INformer)) for more details about our event extraction framework, including a complete manual of its rule language and API.

 ## What you'll need...
   1. [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)